There is a voucher fancily called "supplemental job displacement benefits," which is worth up to…

 Heat exhaustion is a condition whose symptoms include a rapid pulse and heavy sweating.
 Without prompt medical attention, heat exhaustion can lead to heatstroke.
 Heatstroke is a condition that commonly leads to unconsciousness caused by the failure of the body’s natural temperature-regulating mechanism.
 This condition occurs when the body’s core temperate rises to 104 degrees Fahrenheit or higher.
 Those who experience heat stroke often suffer from an altered mental state, nausea and vomiting, flushed skin, headache, rapid breathing, and more.
 This can be deadly if left untreated.

 If you or someone you care about has suffered from a work heat-related illness or injury, you may need to secure legal assistance.
-At Koszdin, Fields, Sherry & Katz, our knowledgeable and experienced team is ready to help you get through this.
+At Koszdin, Fields & Sherry, our knowledgeable and experienced team is ready to help you get through this.
 We will investigate what happened in your case and work to secure the compensation you deserve, including: